41 Employee Retention Ideas (That Actually Work)

 41. Give people meaning

-I’m highly sceptical of corporations talking about purpose, but giving people meaning at work does make a difference for employee retention.
+I’m highly sceptical of corporations talking about purpose, but giving people meaning at work does make a difference in employee retention.
 Unlike purpose, meaning can be derived from anything at work.
 It’s up to you to decipher what gives each employee in your organization a sense of meaning and how to keep on giving it to them.
 It could be from doing a job well, from social interaction, from financial stability, or from helping others in little ways or large.

 Summary

 Your staff retention tells people a lot about the health of your company.
-Poor retention can be down to having a weak company culture, bad hiring practices, poor management, or misguided leadership and once it’s started it’s hard to stop.
+Poor retention can be down to having a weak company culture, bad hiring practices, poor management, or misguided leadership, and once it’s started, it’s hard to stop.
 Hopefully, some of the tips in this article will help, but don’t forget that employees leaving is part of life.

-Former CEO of LinkedIn, Reid Hoffman’s Tour of Duty philosophy, explains that it helps if employers think of their relationship with their employees as being a tour of duty; some of those tours are longer than others, but as long as both sides are aware of what’s in it for each side they can leave having both achieved something.
+Former CEO of LinkedIn, Reid Hoffman’s Tour of Duty philosophy explains that it helps if employers think of their relationship with their employees as being a tour of duty; some of those tours are longer than others, but as long as both sides are aware of what’s in it for each side they can leave having both achieved something.
 In game theory, this is known as a positive-sum game

 And when people do leave, don’t take it personally.
 Celebrate it.
 Buy them a great leaving gift, throw them a party and thank them for everything they’ve done; you never know if they’ll be back again in the future.